404Wolf/markdb/docs/report.typ

 == Constraints

-Our database stores users, tags, schemas, documents, and the loose actual extracted data from the documents.
+// Our database stores users, tags, schemas, documents, and the loose actual extracted data from the documents.

 Since we use Mongodb for our actual database management system, to enforce schemas we used Mongoose.
-Mongoose makes it easy to store well structured data in Mongodb.
+Mongoose is a typescript library that makes it easy to store well structured data in Mongodb.
+The actual schemas were as follows

 #figure(
 ```ts